tdestryk/tdestryk/README.md

 - 📫 How to reach me **tdestryk@gmail.com**

-- 📄 Know about my experiences [Contact for Resume](Contact for Resume)
+- 📄 Know about my experiences [Contact for Resume](Contact for Resume) Curiosity, problem-solving, and storytelling have been at the core of my journey—from working behind the scenes in film productions to decoding the patterns hidden in data.
+My transition into data science wasn’t just a career shift; it was a natural evolution of my passion for uncovering insights and crafting narratives that drive action.

+As a Data Scientist & Machine Learning Engineer, I specialize in Python, machine learning modeling (Scikit-learn, TensorFlow), and data visualization.
+Whether it's predicting natural disasters with logistic regression and LSTMs, building movie recommendation engines using K-Nearest Neighbors, or integrating machine learning models into interactive applications, I thrive in turning raw data into actionable insights.

+What I Bring to the Table:
+Machine Learning & AI – Hands-on experience developing models for predictive analytics, recommendation systems, and time-series forecasting.
+Data Wrangling & Engineering – Skilled in Pandas, NumPy, SQL, and working with large, complex datasets to extract meaningful insights.
+End-to-End Model Deployment – Experience with API integrations, model serialization (pickle, joblib), and visualization tools (Matplotlib, Seaborn, interactive dashboards).
+Storytelling with Data – Translating complex findings into compelling narratives that inform decision-making and strategy.

+My Unique Edge?
+Coming from an industry where adaptability, teamwork, and fast-paced problem-solving are essential, I bring a creative mindset, strong communication skills, and the ability to break down technical concepts for diverse audiences.
+I know how to balance analytical rigor with storytelling, ensuring data-driven insights don’t just sit in reports—they drive action.

+I’m always eager to connect with like-minded professionals, collaborate on exciting projects, and explore how machine learning can solve real-world problems.
+If you’re looking for a data-driven thinker with a unique background and a relentless curiosity, let’s connect!

 <h3 align="left">Connect with me:</h3>
 <p align="left">